-8.1 Quarries which produce building stone often produce relatively small amounts of stone over long periods of time and often regenerate naturally to some extent iii Dimension Stone: An Essential UK Industry, MPA 2015 between periods of extraction.
+8.1 Quarries which produce building stone often produce relatively small amounts of stone over long periods of time and often regenerate naturally to some extent between periods of extraction.
 Final restoration depends on the particular characteristics of the site but usually, given their generally secluded countryside location, a variety of uses including agriculture, woodland and nature conservation is appropriate.